 This is just one of the many reasons it’s a good idea to have a professional managing your website.
 However, there are some things that any website owner can do to make sure their website is safe and secure.

 Keep Your Website Secure and Healthy

 Today I’d like to share some tips to help website owners keep their sites secure and healthy.
 Remember, your site might look and function fine while it is at risk for mild to serious problems.

 - Keep all website software up to date.
 This is the single biggest risk factor for most websites.
 Outdated software, including content management software (such as WordPress) and extensions (such as plugins), leaves a website vulnerable to a wide range of attacks.

 - Run regular backups.
 Even websites that take every security measure possible can get hacked, especially if they are targeted.
 Regular backups mean that if your site is compromised, you can get it back up quickly and easily.
-The regularity of backups should be directly based on how often you update or change the content on your site.
+There are other ways to lose your website or portions of it — such as accidental deletions.
+Backups provide relief!
+The regularity of backups should be based on how often you update or change the content on your site.

-- Make sure your files are optimized.
+- Make sure your image files are processed for web publishing.
 This is an issue I’m seeing more and more these days.
 With the advent of content management systems, anyone can run a website.
-Many people are uploading raw images to their websites without first optimizing them.
+Many people are uploading raw images to their websites without first processing them.
 The images are often too large, both in dimension and file size, causing websites with only a few pages of content to be hundreds of megabytes in file size.
 This can cause a range of problems, from impeding the ability to run, share, or store good backups to causing a site to load slowly (or even lock up) for visitors.